 Travel costs – If you needed to take public transport to work because you could not drive because of your injury, for example, these costs may also form part of your claim.
 Travel to hospital appointments and for visits to your lawyer (if you require them) could also be included.

-Hospital Negligence Resulting In Death– Here, we take you through some of the information you may need if you are considering making a claim for someone that has died because of hospital negligence.
+Hospital Negligence Resulting In Death– Here, we take you through some of the information you may need if you are considering making a claim for someone who has died because of hospital negligence.

 Prescription Error Claims – This page offers specific guidance on prescription error claims.